ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/brows.md

 #### Micro Ctrls
 Those are driven by the **browMain_l_ctrl**, and are posing the Micro Ctrls (**browSplines\[ABC\]_l_ctrl**):
 ![Alt text](../images/brows_mainPoseLocators.jpg)
-Most of the time they are just used for the down motion and just the middle, to have the brow straighten as the browMain_l_ctrl goes down:
+Very often they are just used for the down motion and just the middle, to have the brow straighten as the browMain_l_ctrl goes down:
 ![Alt text](../images/brows_straighten.gif)